History of James Taylor in Timeline

 By the summer of 1963, James Taylor and Danny Kortchmar were playing coffeehouses around Martha's Vineyard, billed as "Jamie & Kootch".

-1964: Single Cut with The Corsairs
+1964: Cutting a Single with The Corsayers

 Loading Video...

-1967: Moved to London
+1967: Move to London

-February 1969: James Taylor Album Release in the US
+February 1969: US Debut Album Release

-October 1969: Signed with Warner Bros.
+October 1969: Signing with Warner Bros.
 Records

 December 1969: Recording sessions for Sweet Baby James

-In December 1969, James Taylor held the recording sessions for his second album, Sweet Baby James, in California with Asher as his manager and record producer.
+In December 1969, James Taylor held the recording sessions in California for his second album, "Sweet Baby James", with Carole King's participation.

-In 1969, a UK band with the same name, Flying Machine, emerged with the hit song "Smile a Little Smile for Me".
+In 1969, a UK band with the same name, The Flying Machine, emerged with the hit song "Smile a Little Smile for Me".

 Loading Video...